AaronGullickson/labs-wrangling-programming/README.md

 For this assignment, I want you to calculate *D* for each metropolitan area.
 You will need to use the tract-level dataset to calculate this measure.
 You should write this code in the `organize_data.R` script under the "Calculate Dissimilarity Index" section.
 You must do the following:

 1. Create a calculate_dissimilarity function that when given a dataset of tracts, will compute the dissimilarity index and return the results.
-2. A for-loop or `sappy` command that uses the function above to actually calculate dissimilarity for each metropolitan area.
+2. A for-loop or `sapply` command that uses the function above to actually calculate dissimilarity for each metropolitan area.
 3. Create a data.frame of dissimilarity indices rom the results of (2).
 This dataset should have two variables:
     1. `met2013` to identify metropolitan areas
     2. `dissim_index` for the actual dissimilarity index in each metropolitan area.